risk-first/website/Boundary-Risk.md

 - **Configuration**.
 When software has to be deployed onto a server, there has to be configuration (usually on the command line, or via configuration property files) in order to bridge the boundary between the _environment it's running in_ and the _software being run_.
 Often this is setting up file locations, security keys and passwords, and telling it where to find other files and services.

 - **Integration Testing**.
 Building a unit test is easy.
 You are generally testing some code you have written, aided with a testing framework.
-Your code and the framework are both written in the same language, which means low boundary risk.
+Your code and the framework are both written in the same language, which means low [Boundary Risk](Boundary-Risk).
 But to _integration test_ you need to step outside this boundary and so it becomes much harder.
 This is true whether you are integrating with other systems (providing or supplying them with data) or parts of your own system (say testing the client-side and server parts together).

 - **User Interface Testing**.
 If you are supplying a user-interface, then the interface with the user is already a complex, under-specified risky [protocol](Communication-Risk#protocol-risk).
 Although tools exist to automate UI testing (such as [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)), these rarely satisfactorily mitigate this [protocol risk](Communication-Risk#protocol-risk):  can you be sure that the screen hasn't got strange glitches, that the mouse moves correctly, that the proportions on the screen are correct on all browsers?